jackd248/temps/README.md

 __You need a free API Key by [OpenWeatherMap](http://openweathermap.org/) to fetch weather information.__

 Because of this is a non-profit project, I'm not able to offer unlimited access to weather information by myself.

+For the start you can use the built-in key to get the weather data.
+But it can be possible with heavy data traffic, that the service isn't available for this key all the time.

+The apps are also not signed for now.
+So you need to grant usage by the system to run the app.

 ## Credits